Share the post "Top 5 UK Narrowboat Hire Routes for 2021!"

 Drift from Scotland’s east coast to its west.

-This canal is a great option for people visiting or from Scotland with the west of the canal being easily accessible from Glasgow and the east being a short drive from Edinburgh.
-Trade the tree shaded canal for rolling hills as the Falkirk wheel lifts you from the Forth & Clyde Canal up an impressive 79-feet to join the Union canal and enjoy the next 30 miles without any locks as you chug along to Edinburgh.
+Finally, this canal is a great option for both people from Scotland and for visitors.
+The west of the canal is easily accessible from Glasgow, and the east is a short drive from Edinburgh.
+Trade the tree-shaded Forth & Clyde canal for the rolling hills of the Union canal at the Falkirk wheel.
+79-feet higher, you’ll enjoy the next 30 miles without any locks as you chug along to Edinburgh.